apache/opennlp/dev/README-mecab-dictionaries.md

 # CJK dictionaries for the lattice tokenizer

-The lattice tokenizer (`opennlp.tools.tokenize.lattice`) segments Japanese and Korean over a mecab-format dictionary, and the unigram segmenter handles Chinese over a plain word-frequency lexicon.
+The lattice tokenizer (`opennlp.tools.tokenize.lattice`) segments Japanese and Korean over a MeCab-format dictionary, and the unigram segmenter handles Chinese over a plain word-frequency lexicon.
 Apache OpenNLP bundles no dictionary data: you download a dictionary from the project of your choice, and each dictionary carries its own license.
 Read the license file inside the archive before use.

-## Known mecab-format dictionary projects
+## Known MeCab-format dictionary projects

 | Catalog id | Dictionary | Language | Encoding |
 |---|---|---|---|